rns/MarpaX-Parse-Take-I/README.md

 		Tree::Simple::View
 	XML::Twig

-optional, if you need to see how part-of-speech data are pulled from WordNet for text case 15 (‘time flies like an arrow, bit fruit flies like a banana’); if WordNet::QueryData is not installed, the pre-pulled data specified in the test script will be used.
+_Optional_, if you need to see how part-of-speech data are pulled from WordNet for text case 15 (‘time flies like an arrow, bit fruit flies like a banana’); if WordNet::QueryData is not installed, the pre-pulled data specified in the test script will be used.

 	WordNet::QueryData